By Hatch Year*

 DAR #17-12 died on her Florida wintering grounds likely in late December 1012 or January 2013.

-Crane #13-11, missing since fall migation 2011, is considered dead and was removed May 1, 2013 from the population total of the eastern flock.
+Crane #13-11, missing since fall migration 2011, is considered dead and was removed May 1, 2013 from the population total of the eastern flock.

 Crane #9-11's carcass was discovered next to a road and some powerlines in Polk County, Wisconsin, on July 6, 2012.

-Crane #W1-10 died November 4, 2013 at ICF, where she she was being treated for since mid September.
+Crane #W1-10 died November 4, 2013 at ICF, where she she was being treated since mid September for a foot/leg injury.

-Crane #17-10 died on his summer territory on the Necedah National Wildlife Refuge in Juneau County, Wisconsin, between July 2 and 23 (estimate based on tracking data).
-His remains were discovered on August 20.
+Crane #17-10 died on his summer territory on the Necedah National Wildlife Refuge in Juneau County, Wisconsin, between July 2 and 23 (estimate based on tracking data), 2013.
+His remains were discovered on August 20, 2013.
 He was in molt, thus flightless, at the time of his death.

 Crane #9-10 died on her summering territory in Adams County, Wisconsin on approximately April 19, 2013.
 Her carcass was collected there on April 25, 2013, and the remains were sent to the USGS National Wildlife Health Center in Madison for necropsy.